SynapticSugar/CarND-PID-Control-Project/README.md

 ![alt text](./pid_0.07_1e-4_0.12.png "PID 0.07_1e-4_0.12")

 Here is a fully tuned PID controller with an small I term applied.
 The I term integrates the error over time and applies it to the control output.
 Notice how the blue cross track error is now corrected to be the center of the plot.
 This is because the I term reduces steady state error.
-Since this an 'area' function, the term must be small or risk the controller becoming unstable.
+Since this is an 'area' function, the term must be small or risk the controller becoming unstable.
 This cumulative effect will reduce the steady state error but requires error on the opposite side of the graph to pull it back down to zero.

 ![alt text](./pid_0.07_1e-1_0.12.png "PID 0.07_1e-1_0.12")

-Increasing the I term leads to unstability as seen in the above plot where the integral term is set to ```0.1```.
+Increasing the I term leads to instability as seen in the above plot where the integral term is set to ```0.1```.
 Here it can be seen that as the cross track error increases so does the I term.
-The effect of increasing the I term is a decrease in rise time, and increase in overshooting, and increase in the settling time, a decrease in steady state error and a degredation in stabilty.
+The effect of increasing the I term is a decrease in rise time, an increase in overshooting, an increase in the settling time, a decrease in steady state error and a degredation in stabilty.

 ### How the Final Hyperparameters Were Chosen